“4. Leadership and Councils in the Church of Jesus Christ,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2021).

 Leaders let council members know of the matters for discussion in advance.
 Council members prepare to share insights about these matters.
 For ward and stake councils, much of this preparation occurs in presidency meetings.

 Council members prepare themselves spiritually to participate in council meetings.
-They seek to be receptive to the promptings of the Spirit.

 The Lord said, “Let one speak at a time and let all listen unto his sayings, that when all have spoken that all may be edified of all, and that every man may have an equal privilege” (Doctrine and Covenants 88:122).
 This principle applies to Church councils.

 During a council meeting, the leader (or someone the leader assigns) explains the matter being considered.
 The leader then encourages discussion among all council members, asking questions and seeking ideas.

 The leader encourages members to speak openly and honestly.
 The diverse backgrounds, ages, experiences, and viewpoints of council members enrich the council.
 Members share suggestions and listen to each other respectfully.
 As they seek to know the Lord’s will, a spirit of inspiration and unity can prevail.